Aeolus scientific objectives

 Single-level air data: mainly from aircraft at cruise altitude and cloud-motion winds derived from geostationary satellite imagery.
 Aircraft observations of wind and temperature are also made during ascent and descent, and are therefore ‘multi-level’ around airports.

 Multi-level air data: mainly from radiosondes, wind profilers and polar-orbiting sounder data.
 Satellite sounders provide global coverage of radiance measurements, which can only be used indirectly.

 Reliable and timely wind profiles are needed to improve our understanding of atmospheric dynamics, transport and cycling of energy, water, aerosols, chemicals and other airborne materials.

 The Aeolus mission will:

-- Measure global wind profiles up to an altitude of 30 km
+- Measure global wind profiles (along a single line-of-sight) up to an altitude of 30 km

 - Measure wind to an accuracy of 1 m/s in the planetary boundary layer (up to an altitude of 2 km)